Walking with Dinosaurs (film): Plot

 Reinvigorated by the advice, Patchi escapes and fights off the scavengers, before catching up to the herd, only to find them confronted by Gorgon and his pack once more.
-As Gorgon easily overpowers and injures him in battle, a repentant Scowler orders Patchi to save himself and lead the herd to safety.
+As Gorgon easily overpowers and injures him in battle, finally realizing what has done and the way he has treated whom, a repentant Scowler orders Patchi to save himself and lead the herd to safety.
 However, Patchi leads them into fighting Gorgon and his pack to save Scowler instead.
-The herd successfully drive off the Gorgosaurus pack, while Patchi defeats Gorgon by dislocating his arm that had gotten caught in the hole of Patchi's frill, before knocking out some of Gorgon's teeth with a headbutt, saving Scowler's life and avenging Bulldust's death.
+The herd successfully drive off the Gorgosaurus pack, while Patchi defeats Gorgon by breaking his right arm that had gotten caught in the hole of Patchi's frill, before knocking out some of Gorgon's teeth with a powerful headbutt, saving Scowler's life and avenging Bulldust's death.

-The brothers reconcile before Scowler concedes leadership of the herd to Patchi, who goes on to have Juniper as his mate and has a family with her, with Alex acting as an uncle.
+The two brothers reconcile before Scowler concedes leadership of the herd to Patchi, who goes on to have Juniper as his mate, Patchi become as an father, Juniper become as an mother and has a family with her, with his brother.
+A baby Pachyrhinosaurus named Alex Jr. Scowler becomes as an uncle.
 In the present day, moved by Alex's story, Ricky returns Gorgon's now fossilized tooth to Zack and Jade, who had discovered Gorgon's skeleton buried in the ground nearby.

 Cast

 In the film, the story of the dinosaurs is book-ended by live-action footage.
 Long, Leguizamo, Sircar, and Stone provide voiceovers for the computer-animated dinosaurs, while the book-end scenes star Urban as an uncle taking his nephew and niece, played by Rowe and Rice, to a dinosaur excavation site.
 For the role of Alex, Leguizamo said he sought to conceal his own accent and create a unique voice for Alex.
 He adopted a Spanish accent since parrots had a Latin American origin.
 He said, "What was most difficult was finding the right pitch, because Alex is a small bird, but he's also the story's narrator.
 So he also had to sound paternal and patriarchal."
 Leguizamo compared his accent to that of Ricardo Montalbán, a Mexican actor.
-Long said he was cast based on his voicing of the chipmunk Alvin in Alvin and the Chipmunks (2007) and its sequels.
+Long said he was cast based on his voicing of the ground sloth Sid in Ice Age (2002) and chipmunk Alvin in Alvin and the Chipmunks (2007) and its sequels.